TurboGears/tg2docs/docs/main/movie_tutorial.rst

  * Basic operations of Relational Databases
  * Basic HTML, CSS and Python

+This tutorial goes somewhat faster than :ref:`wiki20` with the assumption that you've done web-development before in some framework and just want to know how TurboGears works in particular.

 .. _Model-View-Controller: http://en.wikipedia.org/wiki/Model-view-controller

 You will want to follow along with this tutorial within a TurboGears virtualenv.